mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 - Auto-trigger the CD when the associated CI is completed
 - Deploy the web app on Azure App Service to take advantage of the Cloud infrastructure and its capabilities
 - Protect infrastructure resources by adding restricted policies to control access and cost
+- Use the feature-flag concept to show or hide a feature available or not for the end users
 - Automate the communication with your teammates through Slack notifications

 You will go through 5 main sections in this lab: